mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 #### 47:05

 People often go to the silence for their understanding.
 What is there to grasp?
 In Buddhism, silence is important – but silence itself is not important, to keep silent.
-If I write the words: “Teaching comes from silence” – many people these days, not only Buddhists but even Western philosophers, say life and human existence is really based on silence.
+If I [write] the words, “teaching comes from silence” – because many people these days, not only Buddhists but even Western philosophers, say life and human existence is really based on silence.
 And then we believe that silence is really the truth of human existence.
 But I don’t think so.

-Because silence *is* human life, the truth of human life: if you believe in that way, you have to always keep silent.
+Because, “silence *is* human life, the truth of human life” – if you believe in that way, you have to always keep silent.
 How can you keep silent?
-You cannot stay with the silence constantly.
+You cannot stay with the silence *constantly*.

 So you have to know the world completely unfolded beyond silence.
 If you keep silent, keep silent.
 But you have to know the somebody unfolded completely behind this silence.
 Do you understand?

 If I sit down and really do zazen, then you believe concentration is the purpose of zazen.
 But I don’t think this is the purpose of zazen.
-The purpose of zazen is not to concentrate on breath, not to face something, not to keep out something, not to escape from, not to have a daydream, not to count the breaths.
-If so, is zazen just to sit down without doing anything?
+The purpose of zazen is not to concentrate on breath, not to think something, not to keep out something, not to escape from, not to have a daydream, not to count the breaths.
+If so – is zazen just to sit down without doing anything?
 No, it doesn’t mean that.
-Because we have already [time and place], so-called karmic “monkey mind”.
-So you have to take care of accepting this, and then *positively* we have to take care of it.
-That’s why we say ... take care of your breath.
-And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is the big world absolutely unfolded – beyond the name of concentration, name of zazen, name of practicer.
+Because we already have karmic life, so-called karmic “monkey mind.”
+So you have to accept this, and then *positively* we have to take care of it.
+That’s why we say, “Why don’t you take care of your breath.”
+And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is the *big world* absolutely unfolded – beyond the name of concentration, the name of zazen, the name of practicer.
 That is, Dogen Zenji says, the total manifestation of the whole world.
 Huge.

-#### 50:31

 That is teaching coming from your back.
-This is teaching coming from a powerless power, that you can get from your practice.
+This is teaching coming from a *powerless power* [that] you can get from your practice.
 Behind the effort, there is great power.
-Effort is not something you can create; there is power to teach or to understand behind this effort.
-Behind the effort means the world unfolded totally, beyond the name of concentration, name of practicer, name of emptiness – whatever you say, it doesn’t hit the mark.
-Anyway, take off any clouds.
+Effort is not something [where] you can create power to teach or to understand behind this effort. *Behind the effort* means the world unfolded totally, beyond the name of concentration, the name of practicer, the name of stinkiness – whatever you say, it doesn’t hit the mark.
+Anyway, take off any clothes.
 And then what’s left?
 Nothing to say.

-So keep silent.
-Keep silent is what?
-Keep silent is not stumbling toward, it’s really working, which is called zazen.
+So keep silent. *Keep silent* is what? *Keep silent* is not *[unintelligible]*, it’s really working, which is called zazen.
 You have to really work.

-#### 51:55

-So that is [Buddhistic](glossary#buddhistic) silence; really silent.
-Silence is totally accepting your life, including the whole world.
-Just like touching a hair; if you touch a hair, that means touching the whole world.
+That is [Buddhistic](glossary#buddhistic) silence; really silent.
+Silence is [to] totally accept your life, including the whole world.

+Just like touching a hair: if you touch your hair, that means touching the whole world.
 It is really true, because from where does your hair come?
 Does your hair come from you?
-Or from the function of your body?
-Of course; but that’s still an answer, an explanation.
-But broadly speaking, your hair comes from where? *[unintelligible]* That’s great.
+Or from the organs [and] function of your body?
+Of course; but that’s still an explanation.
+But broadly speaking, your hair comes from where? *[Unintelligible.]* That’s great.
+That’s why a single hair is very important.

-That’s why it is important to see the hair; it’s very important.
-The human hair is maybe sort of like a person who gets a Ph.D.
-Is he great if you compare him with a first grade child?
-No, he is the same.
-Well, [it seems] maybe we have to give a whip until the whip touches the skin or the muscle.
+*[Unintelligible]* is maybe sort of a person who gets a Ph.D.
+Maybe so.
+But is he great if you compare him with a first grade child?
+No, [he is the] same.
+Well, maybe we want to give these children a whip until the whip touches the skin or the muscle.
 But this is your discrimination; touching the skin is exactly touching the hair and the whole body.
 So even though the first grade child is great – a wonderful person, human being, and we should totally accept and respect him – that is *what*?
 Nothing to say.
 But right in the middle of silence you have to say something, because this is a human life.

 For instance, right in the middle of suffering or pain in zazen – can you say something about pain?
 You cannot say anything about the pain in zazen.
-But if you keep silent in pain, that means that you have to die with the pain?
+But if you keep silent in pain, does that means that you have to die with the pain?
 No; you have to be alive!
 So silence in pain is really aliveness, dynamically, in pain.

 #### 54:47

 The National Teacher kept silence and sat down for a while and said, “Do you understand?”
 The emperor said, “I don’t understand.”
+And then,

-And then the National Teacher said, “I have a disciple to whom I have transmitted the Teaching.”
+> The National Teacher said, “I have a disciple to whom I have transmitted the Teaching, Tan Yuan, who is well versed in this matter.
+Please summon him and ask him about it.”

 So finally the emperor said, “I don’t know.”
-But whatever kind of meaning of his answer, it doesn’t matter, because there is no way to approach to him.
-So he said, well, I have a disciple.
+Whatever kind of meaning of his answer, it doesn’t matter, because there is no way to approach to him.
+So [the National Teacher] said, well, I have a disciple.
 So after my death, please ask my disciple what it means.

-#### 55:46

-> The National Teacher said, “I have a disciple to whom I have transmitted the Teaching, Tan Yuan, who is well versed in this matter.
-Please summon him and ask him about it.”
->
 > After the National Teacher passed on, the Emperor summoned Tan Yuan and asked him what the meaning of this was.
 Tan Yuan said,
 >
 > South of Hsiang, north of T’an;

 That means: wherever.
 Life and death is not something limited by name, or concept, or philosophy, or psychology.
 Life is something which exists, wherever.
 Eternal space, eternal time.
 This is life.

 So, Tan Yuan said, “South of Hsiang, north of T’an”, and:

 > – [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”

-Well, eternal life, eternal space and time is what?
+Well, eternal life, eternal space and time, is what?
 Can you make a sound?
-No.

-No matter how long you shake a bottle filled completely with water, you cannot make a sound, because there are not two.
-It’s completely one bottle; not a bottle and water.
-That is one hand.
+No. No matter how long you shake a bottle completely filled with water, you cannot make a sound.
+Because there are not two; it’s completely one bottle, not a bottle and water.
+That is “[a single] hand.”
 One hand cannot make a sound at random.

-So that is really a total picture of life and death, which is called a seamless monument.
-Which he really wanted to build up.

-To build up a seamless monument means not for him, but for all sentient beings – for the disciples who are still alive, from now on, to the future. *You* have to build a seamless monument – not for me, for *you*!
+So that is really [the] total picture of life and death which is called a seamless monument, [which] he really wanted to build up.
+To build up a seamless monument means not for him, [not] for all sentient beings, for the disciples who are still alive from now on to the future. *You* have to build a seamless monument – not for me, for *you*!

 That’s why Hsueh Tou added the comment, “A single hand does not make random sound.”
-It’s very simple and clear, and nothing to comment on.
+It’s very simple and clear, and nothing to comment [on].

 #### 58:54

 > In between there is gold sufficient to a nation.

-Does “silent, nothing to say” mean it is something in vain?
+Does “silent, nothing to say” mean [it is] something in vain?
 No, it’s just like gold – completely filling the whole world.
-That is the quality, that is the material of the seamless monument.
-You have to build up a seamless monument with this gold, the quality of life.
-But we believe the *name* of life; that is not the quality of life.
+That is the material of the seamless monument, [the quality of the seamless monument].
+You have to build up a seamless monument with this gold, [this] quality, life.
+But we believe the *name* of life; that is not the *quality* of life.
 The quality of life is completely gold, filling the whole world.

-#### 1:00:02

 > – Hsueh Tou added the comment, “A rough-hewn staff.”

-That gold is not something a person refined; it is just like a rough-hewn staff, directly from the wilderness, which no one [can touch].
-Completely pure and clean; nothing to contaminate.
+That gold is not something a person refined; it is just like a rough-hewn staff, directly from the wilderness.
+Which no one [can touch]; completely pure and clean, nothing to contaminate.
 So that’s why Hsueh Tou added the comment, “A rough-hewn staff.”

 #### 1:01:10